-The City recently partnered with Live the Dream Development Inc. on a project to acquire 8 dilapidated housing units for rehabilitation.
-While a few of these will were designated for affordable rental units, the vast majority were sold for affordable homeownership.
-The City anticipates a similar opportunity coming available over the next year.
+The City assisted Live the Dream Development Inc., a subsidiary of the local housing authority, with pursuing grant funds to construct housing for affordable homeownership.
+This project will provide public housing residents the opportunity to become more involved in management and participate in homeownership.
 The Housing Authority of Bowling Green equips residents with skills to become more involved in management and participate in homeownership through its Family Self Sufficiency and Homeownership Counseling Programs to prepare individuals for the transition into homeownership when opportunities become available through partnerships between the City and LTD as mentioned above.

 The City's Housing Choice Voucher program utilizes graduates of the Housing Authority's Homeownership program for Homeownership Vouchers.
 The City of Bowling Green's Section 8 Housing Choice Voucher Program has vouchers available for qualified individuals seeking affordable home ownership.
-Current there are approximately 17 vouchers for home ownership.
+Current there are approximately 17 vouchers for homeownership.

-If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance
+If the PHA is designated as troubled, describe the manner in which financial assistance will be provided or other assistance been designated as troubled by HUD.

-Neither the Housing Authority of Bowling Green nor the City's Housing Choice Voucher program have been designated as troubled by HUD.
+Neither the Housing Authority of Bowling Green nor the City's Housing Choice Voucher program have